straup/parallel-flickr/README.md

 ## Permissions

-Aside from annoyingness of Unix user permissions required to manage your storage options
+Aside from annoying-ness of Unix user permissions required to manage your storage options depending on how you've set up parallel-flickr you may need ensure that you have a Flickr API auth token with suitable permissions.

+By default, parallel-flickr requests a Flickr API auth token with nothing more than `read` permissions.

 ## The fancy stuff